Taapeli/isotammi-addons/source/SuperTool/README.md

 * Expressions to display

-However, if the current category is Dashboard, Relationships, Charts or Geography then the fields "Statements executed for each object" and "Filter" are hidden because they don't make sense.
+However, if the current category is Dashboard, Relationships, Charts or Geography then the fields "Statements executed for each object" and "Filter" are hidden because they don't make sense in those cases.

 ## Basic examples